struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 #### Needing to do following currently hurts as there\`s no straight forward to perform the below listed seemingly simple tasks,

 - Button with simple 'Are you sure?' confirm box.
+- Button with conditional 'Are you sure?' confirm box.
 - Button which does conditional redirection.
 - Button that simply does API callouts to external system (no UI required!)
 - Button which opens up a prefilled form.